-CAUTION: Never touch the Inspector to a surface that may be contaminated.
+CAUTION: Never touch the Inspector+ to a surface that may be contaminated.
 You may contaminate the instrument.
 The rubber strips on the back can be replaced if they become contaminated.
 Replacement strips are supplied in this manual.

-To check a surface, hold the Inspector with the window facing close to the surface and read the count rate (wait 30 seconds or until the reading has stabilized).
-If you want to find out if a surface is slightly radioactive, place the Inspector next to it and take a timed count or a longer accumulated count.
+To check a surface, hold the detector window close to the surface and read the count rate (wait 30 seconds or until the reading has stabilized).
+If you want to find out if a surface is slightly radioactive, take a timed count or a longer accumulated count.